 We’ve all been there.
-Whether you’re keeping tabs on that ex-boyfriend (come on, admit it), or trying to capture a funny meme to share or that trendy ‘kombrewcha’ recipe to keep and attempt later (yeah, good luck) – at some point it’s likely that you’ve taken a screenshot of someone else’s Instagram story.
+Whether you’re keeping tabs on that ex-boyfriend (come on, admit it), capturing a meme to share, or trying to keep that trendy "kombrewcha" recipe to attempt later (yeah, good luck), at some point, you’ve taken a screenshot of someone else’s Instagram Story.

-The short life-span of the Stories feature is intentional.
+The short lifespan of the Stories feature is intentional.
 It keeps things fresh and exciting.
-It allows us to share important (or not so) titbits of our lives and ‘behind the scenes’ access into our fascinating (or not so) lives!
-It keeps things light and interactive with features like story games that help us connect to each other.
-But let’s get to the burning question.
-What happens after a photo has been screen grabbed?
+It allows us to share important (or not so) tidbits of our lives and "behind the scenes" access into our fascinating (or not so) lives!
+It keeps things light and interactive with features like Story games that help us connect to each other.
+But let's get to the burning question.
+What happens after a photo has been screengrabbed?

-Will someone know if I’ve screen grabbed their story?
+Will someone know if I’ve screen grabbed their Instagram story?

-The concept of short-term disappearing posts was first introduced by Snapchat, way back when.
-It was the extra value the new social media platform gave, that its competitors didn’t: allowing users to send private messages or post information without any threat of it sticking around to be discovered by unwanted eyes.
+The concept of short-term disappearing posts was first introduced by Snapchat.
+It was the extra feature that the other social media platforms didn’t have (yet): allowing users to send private messages or post information without any threat of it sticking around to be discovered by unwanted eyes.

 Never wanting to be too late to the party, Instagram introduced a similar alert feature in February 2018.

-This meant that when a user took a screenshot of an Instagram story, a ‘starburst’ symbol would appear next to their username in story stats.
-Hence it revealed who had been snooping on you.
+This meant that when a user took a screenshot of an Instagram Story, a "starburst" symbol would appear next to their username in story stats.
+It revealed who had been snooping on you.

 Here’s the interesting bit that Instagram HQ didn’t anticipate: Instagram users didn’t actually mind other people taking screenshots of their content.

-After all, Instagram stories ticked all the right boxes.
+After all, Instagram Stories ticked all the right boxes.
 They allow users to upload fresh content constantly, perhaps the sort you wouldn’t post forever, without cluttering up your feed.
-Stories are a dynamic feature that 500 million users get involved with every day.
+Stories are a dynamic feature that hundreds of millions of users utilize every day.
 Why change a good thing?

 You can probably guess what happened next.
 Five months later, Instagram revoked the alert feature and removed the notification.